 - ½ cup light brown sugar packed

 - 1½ tablespoons cornstarch*

 - 1 tablespoon freshly grated ginger* about a 1" piece of fresh ginger; optional

 - ¾ cup old fashioned rolled oats

 - ¾ cup Bob’s Red Mill all-purpose flour

 - ⅓ cup light brown sugar packed

 - pinch salt

-- Turn the dough out onto your work surface, and knead it together with your hands and form it into a disk.
-Wrap it in plastic wrap, and chill the dough for about 30 minutes prior to rolling to relax the gluten and chill that butter back up!
+- Prepare the pie crust as directed.
+Shape it into a disc and wrap it in plastic wrap, then chill for about 30 minutes prior to rolling to relax the gluten and chill the butter back up.